Go to Trustees

 by

-He is currently an adjunct professor at Georgetown University.
-From 2007 through November 2009, he wrote a monthly column for Nature on science policy titled “Party of One.”
-Goldston also was the project director for the Bipartisan Policy Center report “Improving the Use of Science in Regulatory Policy,” which was released in August 2009.
+From 2007 through 2009, he wrote a monthly column for Nature on science policy titled “Party of One.”
+Goldston also was the project director for the Bipartisan Policy Center report “Improving the Use of Science in Regulatory Policy” (2009).
 He authored a chapter in The Science of Science Policy: A Handbook (Stanford University Press, 2011).
-He is a member of the Advisory Committee for the National Academy of Sciences’ Climate Communications Initiative, and has served on numerous panels of the Academy and other science policy organizations.
+He has served on several committees of the National Academy of Sciences and is currently a member of its advisory committee for its Climate Crossroads project.
 He holds a B.A.
 (1978) from Cornell University and completed the course work for a Ph.D. in American history at the University of Pennsylvania.